I have questions about what is required to submit a grant application and the requirements.

 - Grants Awarded (last cycle), Grant Recipients – 1974 to Present.

-Please review specifically the Grant Policy document as this is the provides the guiding principles of the DBL Grant Process.
+Please review specifically the Grant Policy document as this provides the guiding principles of the DBL Grant Process.

 Our organization has received DBL Grants in the past, but we now operate under a new name and our tax-exempt status from the IRS is only 2 years old for the new name.
 Can we still apply for a DBL grant?